Streaming Wars: Spark grabs more cricket, Sky extends netball deal

 Earlier this month, Spark signed deal with NZ Cricket, giving Spark Sport domestic cricket rights six years from 2020.

-Sky countered days, saying it had retained its exclusive broadcasting deal with the ICC until the 2023 Men's World Cup in India, including Twenty20 tournaments and qualifiers until then.
+Sky countered just days later, saying it had retained its exclusive broadcasting deal with the ICC until the 2023 Men's World Cup in India, including Twenty20 tournaments and qualifiers until then.

 And earlier, Sky said it had secured a six-year deal with Cricket Australia for broadcasting rights across the Tasman, including the iconic Boxing Day test.